 With a clumping growth habit, Zingiber Zerumbet usually grows about 4’ feet tall, however, in some cases, it is found to grow up to 6′ to 7’ feet tall.

-It’s reed-like, erect stems rise up to 4’ feet and are clumped by sheaths of 8” inches long, narrow leaves.
+Its reed-like, erect stems rise up to 4’ feet and are clumped by sheaths of 8” inches-long, narrow leaves.

 The inflorescence grows 2” to 4” inches in length.

-Shampoo Ginger Flower and Fragrance
+Shampoo Lily Flower and Fragrance

 Aromaticum is a broad-leaved plant that produces showy blooms on flower stalks from August to September.